1. Is it possible for home-based education parents to be paid from the Education Savings Account (ESA) to teach their children?

 Private Tutoring, ensuring your child gets quality education from a credentialed teacher who can also be the parent if credentialed.

-Be aware that the ESA funds are exclusively accessible to children enrolled in the Private School Satellite Program (PSP) or the private tutor model.
+Be aware that the ESA funds are accessible to children enrolled in the Private School Affidavit (PSA), Private School Satellite Program (PSP) and the private tutor credential teacher model.

 Click To See Video